How do I connect to the file server?

 Webfile.nsd.org - Login from anywhere!

 Webfile is a web-based service that allows you to connect to your file server folders from anywhere on the Internet.
 The connection is encrypted so your password and file contents are all protected while traveling across public Internet connections.
-Students can use this service to get at files started at school or to drop files in a class Dropbox folder.
 Staff can use it to transfer files to work from a home computer or retrieve a file from the file server to work on at home.
-Open any web browser, such as Safari or Firefox, and enter the URL http://webfile.nsd.org/ and then log in with your district username and password to connect to your file server folders.
+Open any web browser, such as Google Chrome, Safari or Firefox, and enter the URL http://webfile.nsd.org/ and then log in with your district username and password to connect to your file server folders.

 Google Docs - NOT ON THE FILE SERVER